 CELDF has assisted the first communities in the U.S. to prohibit unsustainable energy projects, including harmful transmission towers and energy transportation corridors.
-From coal trains to export terminals, and industrial wind to transmission lines, CELDF is working with communities to protect themselves.
+From coal trains to export terminals, and industrial wind to transmission lines, CELDF is working with communities to protect themselves against environmental threats.
 Learn here about harms from unsustainable energy projects, how communities are organizing to stop them, and what you can do in your community.

-Unsustainable energy projects are multiplying across the U.S., and are justified by government and industry claims that such projects “bring jobs” and make us “energy independent” (when it falls under the fossil fuels umbrella), or that they are “green” and “renewable” (when it falls under the “sustainability” umbrella).
-Too often, many of these claims are inflated or untrue.
+Unsustainable energy projects are multiplying across the U.S., justified by government and industry claims that such projects “bring jobs” and make us “energy independent” (when they fall under the fossil fuels umbrella), or that they are “green” and “renewable” (when they fall under the “sustainability” umbrella).
+All too often, these claims are inflated or untrue.

-Today, regardless of what energy source is tapped – fossil fuels or purportedly “renewable” energy – a small number of corporations are determining what, where, and how that energy is extracted, produced, and distributed.
-They decide what energy source is most profitable, in which communities they will site, and how extraction, production, and transportation will occur – regardless of community wishes or the harms done in the places where people live.
+Today, regardless of what energy source they tap – fossil fuels or purportedly “renewable” energy – a small number of corporations are determining when, where, and how to extract, produce, and distribute energy.
+In addition, they decide what energy source is most profitable, in which communities they will site, and how extraction, production, and transportation will occur – regardless of community wishes or the harms done in the places where people live.

 Gas storage and shipping terminals

-As shale gas drilling and fracking grows across the U.S., so are projects to export that gas overseas.
-There are 14 proposed export terminals along the East, West, and Gulf Coasts, including the Jordan Cove Export Terminal in Coos County, Oregon, and the Cabot Cove Export Terminal in Calvert County, Maryland.
+As shale gas drilling and fracking grow across the U.S., so do projects to export natural gas overseas.
+Currently, there are 14 proposed export terminals along the East, West, and Gulf Coasts, including the Jordan Cove Export Terminal in Coos County, Oregon, and the Cabot Cove Export Terminal in Calvert County, Maryland.

-On both of these projects, FERC admits there will be a substantial increase in damaging greenhouse gas emissions.[2&3] In Jordan Cove, the project would consume 1.7 billion gallons of water for construction and 1.3 million gallons daily for operation.
-Thirty-eight acres of wetlands would be harmed by construction, and 36 acres would be permanently marred.
-Nearly 100 acres of forest and another 165 acres of meadows and open land would be destroyed.
-The marbled murrelet, the Northern spotted owl and five species of endangered or threatened fish would be harmed by the project, while countless other flora and fauna would have disrupted habitat.
+On both of these projects, FERC admits there will be a substantial increase in damaging greenhouse gas emissions.[2&3] For example, in Jordan Cove, the project would consume 1.7 billion gallons of water for construction and 1.3 million gallons daily for operation.
+Construction would harm 38 acres of wetlands and permanently mar 36 of those acres.
+It would also destroy nearly 100 acres of forest and another 165 acres of meadows and open land. he project would threaten the marbled murrelet, the Northern spotted owl and five species of endangered or threatened fish, while countless other flora and fauna would experience disrupted habitat.

-Ominously, Jordon Cove is at risk for an earthquake and tsunami in the Cascadia Subduction Zone, which runs just off the coast of Coos Bay.
+Ominously, Jordon Cove is also at risk for earthquake and tsunami in the Cascadia Subduction Zone, which runs just off the coast of Coos Bay.

-However, these export terminals are only one of many thousands of other unsustainable energy projects.
+However, these export terminals are only two of many thousands of other unsustainable energy projects.

 Transmission wires and steel towers

-In an Environmental Impact Statement (EIS), it was reported that Northern Pass would have an unquantifiable impact on tourism.
-Given that tourism is New Hampshire’s second largest industry, local economies in many communities along the project’s route are at risk.
-This is particularly challenging in the state’s “North Country,” as communities here are the most economically challenged in the state.
+An Environmental Impact Statement (EIS) reported that Northern Pass would have an unquantifiable impact on tourism.
+For this reason, given that tourism is New Hampshire’s second largest industry, local economies in many communities along the project’s route are at risk.
+This is particularly problematic in the state’s “North Country,” where communities face the most economic challenge in the state.

-In addition to economic harms, the EIS report indicates the project threatens short and long term health and safety in building and operating Northern Pass, including spills or leaks of hazardous materials, petroleum products, and waste, and harm to soil and groundwater.
-Wildlife, forests, and vegetation will be disrupted in the construction process, and permanently altered in the route of the transmission lines.
-There is risk as well to water and wetlands.
+In addition to economic harms, the EIS report indicates the project threatens short- and long-term health and safety in building and operating Northern Pass, due to potential spills or leaks of hazardous materials, petroleum products, and waste, and harm to soil and groundwater.
+The construction process will also disrupt wildlife, forests, and vegetation and the route of the transmission lines will permanently alter these ecosystems.
+Risk to water and wetlands is likewise increased.
 Soil impacts include compaction and erosion.

-Part of the propaganda supporting Northern Pass is that it is transmitting “green” energy – “green” because it is produced in part by hydroelectric power in Canada.
-But hydropower is anything but clean energy.
+Part of the propaganda supporting Northern Pass is that it will transmit “green” energy – “green” because it is produced in part by hydroelectric power in Canada – but hydropower is anything but clean energy.

 Hidden costs of hydropower

 Hydropower impacts are, well, damning.
-River ecosystems are devastated by the dams built to generate electricity, including trauma and death to fish.
+The dams built to generate electricity can devastate river ecosystems, including adverse effects such as trauma and death to fish.
 In turn, the social and economic structures of communities dependent on those ecosystems are ravaged.
 Claims that dams are low carbon are controversial as well.